FerrisChi/FreeTravelPro-RecommendationSystem-CDK/README.md

 }

 ```
-The items returned by the API call are the movies that Amazon Personalize recommends to the given user based on their interactions.
+The items returned by the API call are the attractions that Amazon Personalize recommends to the given user based on their interactions.

 The score values provided in this context represent floating-point numbers ranging between zero and 1.0.
 These values correspond to the current campaign and the associated recipes for this particular use case.
 They are determined based on the collective scores assigned to all items present in your comprehensive dataset.

 Consequently, as the number of items within your dataset increases, the absolute values of these scores diminish.
 It is noteworthy that the cumulative sum of these scores across your entire dataset equates to 1.0.
 Hence, it is imperative not to attribute excessive significance to the absolute score values in the context of user-personalization.
 Rather, these scores should be utilized comparatively within the realm of the same recommendations response.
 This approach enables a comprehension of the varying degrees of strength in relevance among different items.